-For the year ended 31 December 2020, total purchase from Kelun Group by the Group and total sales to Kelun Group by the Group were RMB61,553,000 and RMB21,317,000 respectively, which did not exceed the annual caps of RMB196,520,000 and RMB76,080,000 respectively prescribed for the year ended 31 December 2020 under the Master Sale and Purchase Agreement.
+For the year ended 31 December 2021, total purchase from the Kelun Group by the Group and total sales to the Kelun Group by the Group were RMB176,107,000 and RMB30,959,000 respectively, which did not exceed the annual caps of RMB360,500,000 and RMB48,500,000 respectively prescribed for the period ended 31 December 2021 under the Master Sale and Purchase Agreement.

-The independent non-executive Directors have confirmed that the aforesaid continuing connected transactions were entered into (a) in the ordinary and usual course of business of Group; (b) on normal commercial terms or better; and (c) according to the agreement governing them on terms that are fair and reasonable and in the interests of the Group's shareholders as a whole.
+The independent non-executive Directors have confirmed that the aforesaid Continuing Connected Transactions were conducted (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms; (c) in accordance with the Master Sale and Purchase Agreement governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole and (d) with adequate and effective internal control procedures put in place.